Tourism in Luxembourg: Esch-Belval

+Belval impressively demonstrates how a former industrial site can be transformed into a modern, diverse urban district offering education, culture, and leisure.
+Historical blast furnaces, the university, Belval Plaza, and the Rockhal make it a destination that unites history, present, and future.

 Other areas of interest

 The Ardennes in the north of the country present excellent opportunities for ramblers and mountain bikers in an area of forested hills, rocky crags and green valleys.
 Additional attractions are the castles of Bourscheid, Brandenbourg, Clervaux, Esch-sur-Sûre, Vianden and Wiltz as well as the Lac de la Haute-Sûre which provides opportunities for swimming and water sports.

 The Mullerthal, just north of Echternach, also offers interesting walking and cycling circuits through curious rock formations, often complete with caves.
 The motorist too can experience a surprising variety of countryside driving through the river valleys and up to the surprisingly flat plains above.
 Berdorf and Beaufort are popular tourist centres.

 Mondorf-les-Bains in the south of the country not only has a range of modern spa and fitness facilities but is home to Luxembourg's only gambling facility, Casino 2000.
 Not far from Mondorf is one of the Luxembourg's most interesting Roman sites, Dalheim Ricciacum, with its old Roman theatre.